Categories

 2. Flow

 Its texturing is unpolished and the direction a little too on-rails and video gamey, but Flow is the perfect example of how clarity of vision and purity of execution trumps technical and budget limitations.
-We follow a cat and some other ragtag animals on a survival quest through a flood.
-It’s an eco-fable without pretext or preaching.
+We follow a cat and a ragtag team of animals on a survival quest through a flood.
+Flow is an eco-fable without pretext or preaching.
 Most radically of all, it’s completely dialogue-free, relying on expressive animal noises and character animation to build its deep pools of personality.

 1. The Substance

-Revenge, Coralie Fargeat’s debut, was a visually audacious mission statement for the director of reclaiming and weaponizing the gaze on the female body with violent, cathartic twists on old stories.
-We had no way of knowing that Fargeat was simply limbering up for the maximalist film of the decade (give or take a Daniels Best Picture), a decadent Jekyll-Hyde satire about how Hollywood (and the culture at large) chews up and spits out its women.
-Yet even that doesn’t quite capture The Substance, which is a Tower of Babel of filmmaking achievement, full of grotesque body horror practical effects and skin-crawling sound design and some of the most riveting sensory storytelling you’ll ever experience.
+Revenge, Coralie Fargeat’s debut, was a visually audacious mission statement for the director: She reclaims and weaponizes the gaze on the female body with violent, cathartic twists on old stories.
+We had no way of knowing in 2017 that Fargeat was simply limbering up for the maximalist film of the decade (give or take a Daniels Best Picture), a decadent Jekyll-Hyde satire about how Hollywood (and the culture at large) chews up and spits out women and their bodies.
+The Substance is a blood-spattered skyscraper of filmmaking, full of grotesque body horror practical effects and skin-crawling sound design and some of the most riveting sensory storytelling you’ll ever experience.

 The next ten